 Once you sign up with a therapist, you will need to commit time to the scheduled sessions.
 Typically, each session can run anywhere from half an hour to an hour.

 On an average, according to the National Association of Cognitive-Behavioral Therapists, a patient is prescribed 16 sessions.
 These sessions may be weekly or fortnightly.
-Unlike some forms of psychotherapy that last years (like psychoanalysis), CBT can help deal with the problem in a shorter and more limited duration of time.
+Unlike some forms of psychotherapy that

 In most cases, CBT sessions begin to show results in as little as 12 to 16 weeks.5